 Picnic table area along Three Square Hollow Overlook

-In Cumberland Valley, there are a number of outstanding vistas to give residents and visitors the opportunity to look across the Valley's quaint towns, rolling farmland, and wooded forests of the Blue Mountain and South Mountain that help shape and define our communities.
+In Cumberland Valley, there are several outstanding vistas to give residents and visitors the opportunity to look across the Valley's quaint towns, rolling farmland, and wooded forests of the Blue Mountain and South Mountain that help shape and define our communities.
 Which will be your favorite?

 Hiking Tips